phuptqn/wpExtra/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 == Changelog ==

+= 2.5.3 =
+* Fixed - The posts carousel widget navigation arrows missing.

 = 2.5.2 =
+* Updated - Freemius library with a security fix.
+Recommended to update immediately.
 * Fixed - Unwanted loading of scripts and CSS in pages where livemesh widgets are not used
 * Fixed - Some themes can raise JS error due to jQuery $ being unavailable